Oxyn4/ECM1414-2025-coursework-1/README.md

 ## Team Members:YanBin Huang,Sam Harries,Logan Westwood,Jacob Evans,Xuanjin Qu.

-*This project is submitted as part of ECM 1414 course, University of Exeter, 2025*
+*This project is submitted as part of ECM 1414 coursework, University of Exeter, 2025*